 My role as an OBU project mentor

 As a mentor, I am here to support you through the preparation of the project and provide you with advice and feedback.
-Over the years, I learned a lot about how to be a helpful and supportive mentor and what tools I can use to get the mentee to think for themselves, become more independent and confident in their abilities to complete the OBU project.
+Over the years, I learned a lot about how to be a helpful and supportive mentor and what tools I can use to get the mentee to think for themselves, and become more independent and confident in their abilities to complete the OBU project.

 As part of your project, we will have three mentor meetings.
 These take place at key points throughout the 2-4 months period during which you’re working towards your BSc.
 The meetings focus not only on planning and research but also on developing your listening, questioning and presentation skills.